 A major advantage of these items is they that they are easy to construct.
 However, apart from their use in mathematics they are unsuitable for measuring complex learning outcomes and are often difficult to score.
 Completion and short answer tests are sometimes called objective tests as the intent is that there is only one correct answer and so there is no variability in scoring but unless the question is phrased very carefully, there are frequently a variety of correct answers.
 For example, consider the item

 Where was President Lincoln born?………………..

 The teacher may expect the answer “in a log cabin” but other correct answers are also “on Sinking Spring Farm”, “in Hardin County” or “in Kentucky”.
-Common errors in these items are summarized in Table 38.
+Common errors in these items are summarized below.